 How Does The Program Work?

 Participants attend a series of classes that train them in the latest, research-based, home horticulture practices.
 There are three levels of the program, each consisting of approximately 16 hours of class time over a eight week period.
-The cost of the program is a $125 for Levels 1 & 2 and includes the Montana Master Gardener handbook.
+The cost of the program is a $125 for Levels 1 & 2 - students must also purchase the required course handbook from MSU Extension Publications for $50.

 In order to be certified and maintain good standing as a Master Gardener, participants agree to complete a minimiun of 20 hours (for Level 1) or 30 hours (for Level 2) of volunteer service through the Yellowstone County Extension Office.